MaterializeInc/materialize/doc/developer/design/20230315_backup_restore.md

 In this world, a toy backup algorithm for a whole Materialize environment might look like:

-- Add the the stash to the backup.
+- Add the stash to the backup.
 - Enumerate all the shards in the environment, according to the catalog as of the moment it was backed up.
 - For every shard S, in reverse dependency order (ie. if A depends on B, process A first):
     - Stop advancing the since hold that S places on its dependencies.